miaucl/iot-pi-cam/README.md

 Make script executable with `chmod +x /home/pi/iot-pi-cam/shutdown.py`.

-Create a service in `/lib/systemd/system/` (as root) with name "switchoff.service" and content:
+Create a service with `sudo nano /lib/systemd/system/switchoff.service` as root and with content:

 ```
 [Unit]